Ranking Questions: Meaning, Examples, & Analysis Methods

 Conclusion

-Merren has a host of pre designed survey templates to help you get started with your first survey.
+Merren pre designed survey templates to help you get started with your first survey.
 Create ranking scales, rating scales and customize templates as per your research goals.
-Share the surveys via Facebook messenger, WhatsApp messenger, AMP emails and website chatbots.
-To get started today, sign up for a 14 day free trial and test our facilities to supercharge your customer service protocols and feedback collection.
+Share the surveys via Facebook messenger, WhatsApp messenger, and interactive chatbots.
+Sign up for a 14 day free trial and supercharge your CX with Merren.